Team-Cricket/app/README.md

 ## Deployment

-This application is currently available at https://alchemy-connect.herokuapp.com/#/
+This application is available at https://alchemy-connect.herokuapp.com/#/ (there may be a slight loading delay due to Heroku Dynos waking up)

 To run this application locally:
 1. Download files from both repositories (described below) and place them in a single folder.